Runouw-Modders/SM63-Mods/public/Gravity.md

 This SWF sets the level gravity to a value determined in the `<gravity:x>` tag where `x` is a number. `stringData.swf` is also required.

 ### How this SWF should be used
-This SWF should be loaded in the level title with the page number indicated in a `<gravity:x>` tag.
+This SWF should be loaded in the level title with the gravity indicated in a `<gravity:x>` tag.

 ### Level code to load this SWF
 `%3Cimg%20src%3D%22https%3A%2F%2Fraw%2Egithubusercontent%2Ecom%2FRunouw%2DModders%2FSM63%2DMods%2Fmaster%2Fpublic%2FGravity%2Eswf%22%3E`